Code-Institute-Submissions/Milestone-Project-111/README.md

  *  I am the owner of this Website.
 This website is to highlight the Gyms resources and facilities.
 I want to give out ample information about the Gym on this website so any website visitor could turn into a customer.
 I want feedback from the customers via Social Media platform, contact form, and email.
 I want the customers to be informed of all the new facilities, resources, and new classes.

 ####  First Time Visitor Goals
- *  As a First Time Visitor, I want to navigate the website easily.
+ *  As a First Time Vistior, I want to navigate the website easily.

- *   As a First Time Visitor, I want to know more about the Gym.
+ *  As a First Time Visitor, I want to find the facilities this gym offers.

- *   As a First Time Visitor, I want to find the facilities this Gym offers.
+ *  As a First Time Visitor, I want to know about the Membership and fee structure of the Gym.

- *  As a First Time Visitor, I want to find out any special workout classes the gym conducts.
+ *  As a First Time Visitor, I want to contact the Gym.

- *  As a First Time Visitor, I want to find the fee structure and the subscription plans.
+#### Returning Visitor Goals

- *  As a First Time Visitor, I want to find out about opening hours and also the social media platforms to see the feedback of other users.
+ *  I am a Returning Visitor and want to find out about any new workout classes the Gym is running.

-#### Returning Visitor
+ *  I am a Returning user and want to find ways to contact the Gym.

- *  I am a returning visitor and want to find out about any new workout classes.
+#### Frequent Vistior Goals

- *  I am a returning visitor and want to know about the price of a class per day.
+*   As a Frequent Visitor, I want to check if the Gym is running any new workout class.

- *  I am a returning visitor who wants to find ways to contact the Gym.
+*   As a Frequent Visitor, I want to find out any new Membership offers.

 ### **Project's Design Process**